Hygge Interior Design — 10 Ways to Embrace The Danish Concept of Simplicity & Contentment

 (Image credit: Isabella Rider)

 It needn’t cost anything, adds Reena.
-“You can forage for things from your garden or a walk - I love sculptural branches or a floral display.”
-Consider items that could sit in a vase or on a window sill, or perhaps something more ambitious - Reena likes to hang floral installations over the dining table from the ceiling.
+“You can forage for things from your garden, or on a walk — I love sculptural branches or a floral display.”
+Consider items that could sit in a vase or on a window sill, or perhaps something more ambitious — Reena likes to hang floral installations over the dining table from the ceiling.

-Whatever the scale, she recommends arranging the objects “as they would occur in nature - think organic shapes and imperfections, because hygge is very natural and informal.”
-Bringing the outdoors indoors connects you to the different colors of the seasons, she adds.
+Whatever the scale, she recommends arranging the objects “as they would occur in nature — think organic shapes and imperfections, because hygge is very natural and informal.”
+Bringing the outdoors in connects you to the different colors of the seasons, she adds.
 “Your vignette will speak of that time of year.”

 shelving with collected objets on it